 For a major problem with services, you can cancel the contract and get a refund or compensation for the drop in value of the services provided compared to the price paid.

 Replaced products must be similar to the original product.

 Refunds should be the same amount you paid and given to you in the same form as your original payment.

 When processing a replacement or refund, the business can take into account how much time has passed since you bought the product, and consider the following factors:

 - how a consumer is likely to use the product

 - the length of time for which it is reasonable for the product to be used

 - the amount of use it could reasonably be expected to tolerate before the failure becomes noticeable.

 What is a major problem?

-A product or good has a major problem when:
+A product has a major problem when: